1. Answers

 In this guide, you’ll learn how to set environment variables for different deployment stages.
-This is useful for managing configurations like API keys, database URLs, and other sensitive information that differ between development, testing, staging, and production environments.
+This is crucial for managing configurations like API keys, database URLs, and other sensitive information that vary between development, testing, staging, and production environments.
+By defining environment variables for different stages using variables and conditional logic, you can streamline your deployment process and ensure consistency across different environments.

 import * as pulumi from "@pulumi/pulumi";